python/cpython/Doc/library/gettext.rst

 The :class:`GNUTranslations` class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :mod:`gettext` module provides one additional class derived from :class:`NullTranslations`: :class:`GNUTranslations`.
+The :mod:`!gettext` module provides one additional class derived from :class:`NullTranslations`: :class:`GNUTranslations`.
 This class overrides :meth:`!_parse` to enable reading GNU :program:`gettext` format :file:`.mo` files in both big-endian and little-endian format.